 So, without further ado, let’ dive right in!

 Can I qualify for life insurance if I have been diagnosed with Guillain-Barre Syndrome?

 Yes, individuals who have been previously diagnosed with Guillain-Barre Syndrome can and often will be able to qualify for a traditional term or whole life insurance.
-In fact, they may even be able to qualify for a Preferred rate!
+In fact, they may even be able to qualify for a term life insurance policy without a medical exam at a Preferred rate!

 The problem is…

-That most life insurance companies aren’t necessarily going to want to insure someone who is currently treating their Guillain-Barre Syndrome (and certainly won’t provide the best pricing while someone is currently treating their Guillain-Barre Syndrome), and not all individuals will make a full recovery within the same amount of time.
+That most top-rated life insurance companies aren’t necessarily going to want to insure someone who is currently treating their Guillain-Barre Syndrome (and certainly won’t provide the best pricing while someone is currently treating their Guillain-Barre Syndrome)!

 Why do life insurance companies care if I’ve been diagnosed with Guillain-Barre Syndrome?

 The main reasons why a life insurance company is going to “care” if an individual has been previously diagnosed with Guillain-Barre Syndrome is because for those individuals who do “contract” this disorder, the relatively “short-term” consequences can be pretty devastating.